Jeanniebean18/JSON-API-Project/readme.markdown

 - [ ] Fetch all events for a given pet.
 - [ ] Fetch all pets for a given event.
 - [ ] If event deleted, it should delete row from both event table and bridge table.
+- [ ] When event approaching, event should send an email to user telling them of event details. (or push notification)
+- [ ] Show all categories.

 ##"Should Not" Cases

-- [ ] Create a category ( I want to keep this really simple, if I find feedback warrants more than these categories,
-- [ ] I'll considering adding them.
+- [ ] Create a category ( I want to keep this really simple, if I find feedback warrants more than these categories, I'll considering adding them.
 But not user added.)
 - [ ] Delete a category.
 - [ ] Create an event without category, name, pet(s) involved, date or increment reminder.
 - [ ] Change a category of an event.
 They begin an event by choosing the category first, so they should have no reason to change the category.
 - [ ] Should not limit user on amount of pets to add.
+- [ ] Change pet owner_id.

 ####Should not and should case?